 In Ukraine, the December 2001 Census yielded an estimate of 104,300 Jews (Ukrainian Ministry of Statistics 2002; Tolts 2002).
-A new Census was planned in 2010, but was postponed.
-The instability, deep internal cleavage, and civil war in Ukraine determined continuing Jewish emigration and population decline.
-Looking at changes between 1989 and 2001, the Jewish population, 80% of which were Russian speakers, diminished more sharply in the Western regions where the share of Russians was relatively lower.
+The 2010 census could not be implemented.
+Instability, internal cleavage, and war in Ukraine resulted in continuing Jewish emigration and population decline.
+Over 75,000 (enlarged) Jews migrated to Israel between 2001 and 2018.
+Between 1989 and 2001, the Jewish population-80% Russian speakers- diminished more sharply in the Western regions where the share of Russians was relatively lower.
 Patterns of decline of ethnic Russians were similar.
-The overwhelming concentration of Ukraine's Jews in regions with a predominantly Russian (and often pro-Russian) environment where the current war is being fought had obviously negative consequences for the Jewish community.
+The overwhelming concentration of Ukraine's Jews in regions with a predominantly Russian (and often pro-Russian) environment under military dangers had obviously negative consequences for the Jewish community.
 The 2001 census included 5,816 Jews in Crimea, subsequently annexed by Russia and where in 2014 a special census found 3,374 Jews (Rosstat 2014).
-Considering continuing emigration, we assess the 2018 core Jewish population at 50,000-the world's twelfth largest Jewish community.
+Considering continuing emigration, we assess the 2019 core Jewish population at 48,000-the world's twelfth largest Jewish community.